Sample Compliance Receipt (JSON)

 All UK IPO filed.
 Patent-pending until grant — defensive IP value, not enforcement rights yet.

-Apply for the V1.0 white-glove pilot (€1.497 one-time + €499/mo recurring).
-Every call your end-clients run gets a receipt — show it to their regulator, embed it in your client reports, never carry the blame.
+Apply for the White-Glove Pilot Programme (€1,497 one-time + €499/mo recurring).
+Every call your end-clients run gets a receipt — show it to their regulator, embed it in your client reports, evidence the controls you ran.